 After user-research and the data analyzed through experience maps we develop variations of existing software (using Vanguard Design patterns) in order to submit it to A/B testing.
 After results come out, I analize data and start developing a following iteration.

 That's it!
 Proper UX methods and techniques implemented in a big, complex software development company.
-Considering the company's recent financial results, I'd say my and my team's influence has been absolutely beneficial.
+Considering that company's financial results from the time, I'd say my team's influence has been beneficial.